TolikPylypchuk/SharpHook/README.md

     this.logger.Log(this.AdaptLogLevel(e.LogEntry.Level), e.LogEntry.FullText);
 ```

-As with global hooks, you should use only one `LogSource` object at a time. `ILogSource` extends `IDisposable` – you
+You can use only one `LogSource` object at a time. `ILogSource` extends `IDisposable` – you can dispose of a log source
-can dispose of a log source to stop receiving libuiohook messages.
+to stop receiving libuiohook messages.

 An `EmptyLogSource` class is also available – this class doesn't listen to the libuiohook logs and can be used instead
 of `LogSource` in release builds.